 Flexible curriculum for diverse career options.
-Students majoring in physics at Drew are prepared for the careers in STEM (science, technology, engineering, and mathematics) and other fields, including law, education, medicine, and business.
+Students majoring in physics at Drew are prepared for careers in STEM (science, technology, engineering, and mathematics) and other fields, including law, education, medicine, and business.

 Supportive environment.
 Our close-knit department has a supportive, mentoring environment for learning.
 Upper-level classes typically have 5-10 students.

 Engineering Program.
-For the students interested in engineering, there is a dual degree program affiliated with Columbia University.
+For students interested in engineering, there is a dual degree program affiliated with Columbia University.
 This program leads to a liberal-arts (B.A.) degree from Drew and an engineering (B.S.) degree from Columbia.
 Participants commonly enter the engineering school after their junior or senior years at Drew.

 Astronomy/astrophysics.
 Drew has a computer-automated 16″ research-grade telescope with CCD camera in the rooftop observatory.
-There are public viewings of special celestial events, research and employment opportunities for the students working as observatory assistants.
+There are public viewings of special celestial events, and research and employment opportunities for students working as observatory assistants.

 Biophysics.
 Drew offers interdisciplinary courses and research opportunities in biophysics and computational neuroscience, with a strong interdisciplinary connection to the biology and neuroscience departments.

 Computational science.
 The physics department hosts a high-performance computer server for numerical simulations and data analysis.
 Students learn how to use scientific computing software, such as Matlab and Mathematica, which are widely used in academia and industries.

 Active physics RISE participation.
 A physics member of RISE, who has retired from world-renowned Bell Laboratories, directs senior physics projects or honors theses.

 Especially hospitable to women.
 About half of Drew’s physics majors have been women; this is a long-term trend that has been recognized in a national APS survey.